nathanjent/inkscape-animation-extension/README.md

 or maybe imagemagick and create a movie or gif file.
 The extension only outputs to png format.
 This is a limitation set by the Inkscape exporter.

-## HISTORY

----
-October 2014 -- Updated readme.
-June 2014 -- Changes made to use inkscape 'shell' mode.
-This means only one other instance of inkscape is run to process the frames instead of running an instance for each frame.
-I am hoping this will speed up frame processing.
-July 2014 -- Added options to display frame numbers and a frame duration option for previewing the animation in a supported browser like Firefox.

 ## TODO

----
+- [ ] Update extension for Inkscape 1.0
-Fix bug with option to hide pencil layers during output.
+- [ ] Fix bug with option to hide pencil layers during output.
-Add option to choose background image(s).
+- [ ] Add option to choose background image(s).
-Add option to choose sub-layer names.
+- [ ] Add option to choose sub-layer names.

 ## LICENSE

----
 GPL2

 ## Installation

----
 Copy the .inx and .py files into ~/.config/inkscape/extensions/ and restart inkscape.
 Or use the makefile to install.